-Announce your interest at meetings.

-Use the Chat box.
-It might be as simple as "I want to create a Recovery Circle on Tuesdays or Thursdays after dinner (7pm Eastern Time).
-Contact me at ...,"
+Announce your interest at meetings or on Facebook.
+Use the Chat box or let people know during the announcements.
+It might be as simple as, "I want to create a Recovery Circle on Tuesdays or Thursdays after dinner (7pm Eastern Time).
+Contact me at ...".
+You can also join the private Secular Overeaters and Friends (in Overeaters Anonymous) Facebook group and post an announcement there.

 Apply for a free Zoom room.
-Secular Overeaters offers free Zoom rooms for secular recovery circles: https://bit.ly/so-ZoomRoomApplication
+Secular Overeaters offers free Zoom rooms for secular recovery circles:

+https://bit.ly/SO-ZoomRoomApplication